 Recently I've really gotten into chess variants.
-I've played over 1000 4 player chess games and over 500 chess variant games.
+I've played over 1900 4 player chess games and over 500 chess variant games.
 In January 2022 I was ranked #4 in the world by rating (3001) in the most common 4 player chess variant (FFA Rapid).
 My rating is ~2000 in Horde, Giveaway, Atomic, 3 Check, King of the Hill, and Chess960.
 I'll give some comments and resources on chess variants below.

 The variants I've played on chess.com/variants are:

 4 player chess (Wikipedia; chess.com): I participated in the 2021 Online World 4 Player Chess Solo Championship, where I scored 7th out of 16 players, and I am currently in the top 15 players in the world by rating in Solo mode.
 The three standard modes of play are Solo (only 1st place wins and 2nd, 3rd, and 4th lose), Free-For-All (same rules as solo but 1st and 2nd both win and 3rd and 4th both lose) and Teams (the players on the opposite sides of each other are a team and must checkmate one of the members of the orthogonal team to win).
 The 4 player chess server on chess.com also has dozens of unique and fun variants, and new ones are being constantly created.
 4 player chess is my favorite variant thus far, and it's the most popular variant on chess.com